 Site recruitment: Once identified, the site PI at suitable units will be contacted by a member of the study team, provided with information about the organisational case studies and invited to take part.
-If any sites approached decline to participate or are found to be ineligible (for example, due to not having a pool in the unit), a replacement site with a similar waterbirth rate will be approached.
+If any sites approached decline to participate or are found to be ineligible (for example, due to not having a pool in the unit), a replacement site with similar characteristics will be approached.